microbiomedata/nmdc-schema/src/scripts/task_specific_code/README.md

 # Napa Compliance

 This code has been executed, the results were accepted, and it should not need to be run again.
 It is being included as documentation.
-The Python files have been moved from `nmdc_schema/` to `nmdc_schema/completed_napa_compliance/` and they shouldn't be expected to work from that location.
+The Python files have been moved from `nmdc_schema/` to `src/scripts/task_specific_code/` and they shouldn't be expected to work from that location.
+These scripts demonstrate many good design principles, but may not meet all of nmdc-schema's current code quality standards.

+* insert_many_pymongo.py
+* metap_records_delete.py
+* misc_reid_code.py

 One shouldn't assume that the installation notes below are intended for any other nmdc-schema development.